You probably did not have an option of column style refrigeration last time you renovated or built a new home.

 Sub-Zero is an American company based out of Wisconsin.
 They were one of the first companies to introduce pro refrigeration for residential application.
 Sub-Zero also manufactures cooking products under the Wolf label.

-- Gallon sized storage bins on the door
+- Half-gallon produce bins on the door for more fresh food space

 Thermador is a U.S. company owned by BSH that produces a large number of appliances throughout the world.
 Bosch and Gaggenau are two other brands that this company produces.